isadelmatos/popular-movies/README.md

-# popular-mvoies
-Consuming a movies API on the front-end
+## Consuming a movies API on the front-end - #7DaysOfCode challenge